mbolgheather/gates-of-hell/README.md

 This beautiful morning of 1989, after successfully completing my first professional caretaking job in the Rockies, at the Circle A, then to the M-bar-M, loved Idaho, just had to get back to California, a large house in Aptos-Santa Cruz, to here in Shasta County, California.
 The view of Mount Shasta is stunning, the way the land faces, have been informed, here a special place to the Natives of the past, here has been bonfires of ritual.
 This was not an investigation, amidst a disintegrating moving elsewhere, very large methamphetamine cooking operation, spread out in remote locations, in what is called inter-mountain, northern sierra to southern cascade; my directive as follows, begin a process of purification, the land, dis-embodied soul-spirits stuck here, important: i am doing nothing, other than, being a divine presence, of course each encounter is different, tis best no dialog, stay out of the way!

 And when that day a father arrives from far away, years of tears and asks,  have you spoken to my child; It is the Divine that comforts him, speak with honor what purpose my directive.
-He in the distance walking away, you know something good has Happened!
+He in the distance walking away, you know something good has happened!

 I would be remiss if i failed to mention, later a friend asked me if i had heard about Cathy O'Brien and Lake Shasta, i had not.
 In 1992, while burning house's of evidence, the 64,000 acre fire called The Fountain Fire.